-CIS RAM for IG2 was designed to help you conduct a risk assessment if your enterprise has expertise in developing, managing, and configuring systems, applications, and networks.
-IG2 enterprises are able to understand how asset classes are configured and managed, and are able to evaluate risks associated with separate asset classes, rather than the enterprise as a whole.
-This document can best be used as a manual for its accompanying risk assessment Workbook ("CIS RAM 2.1 for IG2 Workbook").
-The intent of CIS RAM for IG2 is to help enterprises conduct a competent, data-driven risk assessment while minimizing any guesswork in their risk estimations.
+CIS RAM for IG3 was designed to help you conduct a risk assessment if your enterprise has expertise in developing, managing, and configuring systems, applications, and networks, and are capable of modeling threats against those systems.
+IG3 enterprises are able to understand how asset classes are configured and managed, and are able to evaluate how varieties of threats create varying risks.
+This document can best be used as a manual for its accompanying risk assessment Workbook ("CIS RAM 2.1 for IG3 Workbook").
+The intent of CIS RAM for IG3 is to help enterprises conduct a competent, data-driven risk assessment while minimizing any guesswork in their risk estimations.